ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 Here`` `Broccoli`` and`` `Fruit`` plays a role similar to the role played by the constructors `Broccoli` and `Fruit` in a variant declared as `type t = Broccoli | Fruit of string`.
 Except, and most importantly, that the definition doesn't need to be written.
 The tokens`` `Broccoli`` and `` `Fruit`` are called _tags_ instead of constructors.
 A tag is defined by a name and a list of parameter types.

 The expression ``[< `Broccoli | `Fruit of string ]`` play the role of a type.
 However, it does not represent a single type, it represents three different types.
-- The type which only has`` `Broccoli`` as inhabitant, its translation into a simple variant is `type t0 = Broccoli`
+- The type that only has`` `Broccoli`` as inhabitant, its translation into a simple variant is `type t0 = Broccoli`
-- The type which`` `Fruit`` inhabitants, its translation into a simple variant is `type t1 = Fruit of string`
+- The type that only has`` `Fruit`` as inhabitant, its translation into a simple variant is `type t1 = Fruit of string`
-- Type type which has both`` `Broccoli`` and`` `Fruit`` inhabitants, its translation into a simple variant is `type t2 = Broccoli | Fruit of string`
+- Type type that has both`` `Broccoli`` and`` `Fruit`` inhabitants, its translation into a simple variant is `type t2 = Broccoli | Fruit of string`

 Note each of the above translations into simple variants is correct.
 However, entering them as-is into the environment would lead to constructor shadowing.

 This also illustrates the other strinking feature of polymorphic variants: values can be attached to several types.
-For instance, the tag `` `Broccoli`` inhabits ``[ `Broccoli ]`` and``[ `Broccoli | `Fruit of String ]``, but it also inhabits any type defined by a set of tags that containts it.
+For instance, the tag `` `Broccoli`` inhabits ``[ `Broccoli ]`` and``[ `Broccoli | `Fruit of String ]``, but it also inhabits any type that containts it.

 What is displayed by the type-checker, for instance ``[< `Broccoli | `Fruit of string ]``, isn't a single type.
 It is a type expression that designates a contrained set of types.
 For instance, all types defined by a group of tags that contains either`` `Broccoli`` or `` `Fruit of string`` and nothing more.
 This is the meaning of the `<` sign in this type expression.
 This a bit similar to what happens with `'a list`, which isn't a single type either, but a type expression that desginates the set of `list` types of something, i.e. the set of types where `'a` has been replaced by some other type.

 This is the sense of the polymorphism of polymorphic variants.
-Polymorphic variants are type expressions.
+Polymorphic variants types are type expressions.
 The structural typing algorithm used for polymorphic variants creates type expressions that designate sets of types (here the three types above), which are defined by contraints on sets of tags (the inequality symbols).
 The polymorphism of polymorphic variant is different.

 In the rest of this tutorial, the following terminology is used:
 - “simple variants”
-- polymorphic variant: type expressions displayed by the OCaml type-checker such as ``[< `Broccoli | `Fruit of string ]`` -
+- polymorphic variant: type expressions displayed by the OCaml type-checker such as ``[< `Broccoli | `Fruit of string ]``

-## Tag Sharing
+### Tag Sharing

 Here is another function using pattern matching on a polymorphic variant.
 ```ocaml